 On screen, there has been the interstellar terror genre perpetuated by Alien (1979) and its ilk with crew discovering/being hunted through big mysterious ships but not many of these have done anything with the genre in terms of atmosphere or original ideas the neglected Nightflyers (1987), maybe some parts of The Black Hole (1979), but mostly routine efforts like Pandorum producer Paul W.S.
 Andersons Event Horizon (1997), Alien Cargo (1999) and Supernova (2000), as well as a host of cheap Alien clones.
 The generation ship idea has been sporadically conducted with the likes of the purportedly incredibly bad Space Mutiny (1988), the tv series Starlost (1973) and the odd episode of series like Doctor Whos The Ark (1966) and The Ark in Space (1974), the Star Trek episode For the World is Hollow and I Have Touched the Sky (1968) and Space: 1999s Mission of the Darians (1975) and The Orvilles If the Stars Should Appear (2017), but nothing substantial.
 There was the subsequent tv mini-series Ascension (2014), although technically that was not even set aboard a spaceship at all.
 Apart from Star Trek The Motion Picture (1979) and David Finchers perpetually stalled film version of Rendezvous With Rama, nobody has yet conducted a big cosmic mystery ship film.

 Pandorum comes from German director Christian Alvart who attained a reasonable degree of international acclaim with his second work, the serial killer film Antibodies (2005).
 The same year as Pandorum, Christian Alvart made his English-language debut with the modestly effective evil child film Case 39 (2009), which remained caught up in distribution limbo in the US for over a year and then opened to dismal reviews.
 Pandorum is also produced by Paul W.S.
-Anderson, a regular genre director with the likes of Mortal Kombat (1995), Event Horizon (1997), Soldier (1998), Resident Evil (2002), AVP: Alien vs. Predator (2004), Death Race (2008), Resident Evil: Afterlife (2010) and Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016).
+Anderson, a regular genre director with the likes of Mortal Kombat (1995), Event Horizon (1997), Soldier (1998), Resident Evil (2002), AVP: Alien vs. Predator (2004), Death Race (2008), Resident Evil: Afterlife (2010), Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016).